 The shell of the egg doesn't change at all on the outside until the chick is ready to hatch much later in the process.
 At that point, she will start to peck through.
 This is known as "pipping".

 There's really not much to see at this point.
 Initially the egg will look clear, apart from the air cell which you may be able see at the 'fat' end of the egg – but probably not before day 4 or 5.

 In these early days, you'll probably be able to see the yolk as a darker "shadow" inside the egg.
 When I first saw this, I was hugely excited: I thought it was the embryo.

 This is the start of the embryo's visible development.
-The 'spider legs' you can see are the embryo's blood vessels.
-These will become much more well-defined over the next several days.
+The 'spider legs' you can see are blood vessels.
+They will become much more well-defined over the next several days.

 The next few days see the development of the blood supply to the developing embryo, and the eye becomes far more prominent.

 Also notice at the bottom of this picture that the air cell has started to get a little larger.
 This too will become more obvious with time.

 In a lot of ways, the first week is the worst.
 Once it's over and you know the chick has started to develop, you can see your chick developing.
 You'll also be able to tell whether you have eggs which are infertile and not going to develop.